philamp/jellygrail/README.md

 4. Paste your docker command in your bash prompt.
 6. Hit enter !

-...It should run in bash interactive mode (-it) but when first tasks are finished it stops and restarts in deamonized mode
+...It should run in bash interactive mode (-it) and once first tasks are finished it stops and restarts in deamonized mode

 ### 📡 6/ Tasks triggering